<img alt="" src="https://secure.peak2poem.com/196389.png" style="display:none;">

 The mathematics are straightforward but the implications are significant.
 For a brand managing 10,000 SKUs, 95% accuracy means 500 products have incorrect data every day.
 At 99% accuracy, this drops to just 100 products.
 Over a year, that's 146,000 fewer data incidents requiring attention, investigation, or correction.

 But the impact extends beyond the immediate error count.
 When your digital shelf analytics are wrong 5% of the time, teams begin questioning all the data.
-This erosion of trust leads to extensive manual verification, delayed decision-making, and reluctance to act on insights - even when they're correct.
+This erosion of trust leads to extensive manual verification, delayed decision-making, and reluctance to act on insights, even when they're correct.

 2-1